-NightStar Tool Package Version
+NightStar Tool Package Version Patches

-NightView Nviewp 5.3
+NightView Nviewp 5.4

-NightSim nsimserver 3.2.2
+NightSim nsimserver 3.2.2 nsimserver-001 nsimserver-002

-NightTrace ntracelog 4.2
+NightTrace ntracelog 5.1.1

-Compiler Package Version Concurrent C/C++ c++53runtime 5.3
+Compiler Package Version Patches

+Concurrent C/C++ c++53runtime 5.3

+Concurrent Fortran 77 hf77libs 4 hf77libs-001

-These packages are normally installed during the installation of the corresponding NightStar tool or compiler on the PowerMAX OS system.
-However, the packages are also included on the PowerWorks Linux Development Environment Installation CD and may be installed by following the procedures below if any of the above packages have not been installed on the target system, or if the versions installed on the target system do not conform to the above table.
+These packages are normally installed during the installation of the corresponding operating system, NightStar tool, or compiler on the PowerMAX OS system.
+However, it may be necessary to manually install these packages on the target systems if they have not been installed or if the versions installed on the target systems do not conform to the above tables.
+The packages corresponding to the above NightStar tools and compilers are included on the PowerWorks Linux Development Environment Installation CD and may be installed by following the steps in "Target Installation Instructions" on page 11.